 Therefore, it could be reasonably believed the impressions were left, after the glass was broken.

-In addition to the location and orientation of an impression, which may provide unique contextual information, and aid in determine which digit (finger) left the impression.
+In addition to the location and orientation of an impression, which may provide unique contextual information, and aid in determining which digit (finger) left the impression.
 There are aspects of the friction ridges within, that may provide similar insights.

 Pattern Type - and how it can help!